 Roof slopes should typically be between 41/2 in 12 to 8 in 12 with overhangs generally 3'-0".
-The overhang will help protect windows and doors, providing a natural shedding area away from the face of the house, as well as assisting in creating this "scale".
+The overhang will help protect windows and doors, providing a natural shedding area away from the face of the house, as well as assisting in twenty the roof terrain McCall roof height.